Organization Account Licensing

 NOTE: You will most often want to Disable an Account rather than Delete it, since Delete is not reversible and Disable releases the License for re-use.

 When you Delete an Account, as a convenience, the software checks for a matching local Profile and, if found, prompts you for removal.
-If you proceed, the Profile is removed, though all other resources remain - including the Overflow Folder and any files managed by the Deleted Account.
+If you proceed, the Profile is removed, though all other resources remain - including the Default Folder and any files managed by the Deleted Account.
 These resources must be manually removed from host computers, if/ when desired.

 Deleted Account Data Availability